Bohnenblust--Hille inequality for cyclic groups: Introduction

 that is of degree at most $d$, we have

-If $N$ is prime, we may choose $C(d,N)=C_N^{d^2}$ for some constant $C_N$ depending only on $N$. \end{theorem}
+If $K$ is prime, we may choose $C(d,K)=C_K^{d^2}$ for some constant $C_K$ depending only on $K$. \end{theorem}

-Partial results have been obtained in an earlier version of our work \cite{SVZ}, where we proved \eqref{ineq:bh cyclic} under an additional constraint that $f$ has a \emph{local degree} less than $N/2$ with constants $C(d,N)=C_N^d$.
-By the local degree we mean the maximum individual degree of all variables $z_1,\dots, z_n.$ The proof is recalled in Section \ref{sect:partial}.
+Partial results were obtained in an earlier version of our work \cite{SVZ}, where we proved \eqref{ineq:bh cyclic} under an additional constraint that $f$ has \emph{individual degree} less than $K/2$ with constants $C(d,K)=C_K^d$.
+By individual degree we mean the maximum degree of $f$ when viewing it as a univariate polynomial in each of the variables $z_1,\dots, z_n$ (so \emph{e.g.,} $z_1^2z_2^3$ has individual degree $3$).
+This partial result is recalled in Appendix \ref{sect:partial} to compare different approaches to the same problem.

-The proof of Defant, Masty\l o and P\'erez of Bohnenblust--Hille inequalities \eqref{ineq:bh boolean} for $\Omega_2^n$ follows the similar scheme of the proof for $\T^n$ case in \cite{BPS}, with certain technical adjustments subject to accommodate the special structure of $\Omega_2^n$.
-Although most parts of this scheme carries over for general cyclic groups $\Omega_N^n$, one crucial polarization step does not apply to $2<N<\infty$ (it works for both $\Omega_2^n$ and $\Omega_\infty^n:=\T^n$), whence it does not yield directly the Bohnenblust--Hille inequalities \eqref{ineq:bh cyclic}.
-As we explain, a certain ``BH-like'' inequality can still be obtained for $2<N<\infty$ following this scheme by altering the domain of $f$, but this seems to erase the group structure of $\Om_N^n$ and renders it unusable for applications (\emph{e.g.,} to derive the results in the quantum counterpart).
-In Section \ref{retrace} we detail this difference between the previous work (on $\T^n$ and $\Omega_2^n$) and the case of $\Omega_N^n,2<N<\infty$.
-Since this is not our main result, we will restrict ourselves to a special case to illustrate the previous ideas and the difficulty of adapting them to our setting.
-In some places, we might be sketchy to avoid technical details.
-For those who are not interested in the classical proof argument and the difficulty of adapting it to $\Omega_N^n$, one may skip Section \ref{retrace} (as well as Section \ref{sect:partial}) without any problems.
-Here we only mention that that in Sections \ref{retrace} and \ref{sect:partial} we will be struggling with the lack of easy concavity arguments, as they are cruelly missing for the $2<N<\infty$ cases.
-And this is not because we cannot prove the appropriate notion of concavity; in fact it is established in Section \ref{sect:partial} that it does not exist.
-For a weaker form that is sufficient for our use, we made a conjecture (Conjecture \ref{conjectuer}) at the end of Section \ref{retrace} which seems quite natural.
-Section \ref{sect:partial} includes a partial answer to Bohnenblust--Hille inequalities for cyclic groups \eqref{ineq:bh cyclic} with an attempt to answer this conjecture, serving as a complement to Section \ref{retrace}.
-Some results here might be of independent interest.
+The proof of Defant, Masty\l o, and P\'erez of Bohnenblust--Hille inequalities \eqref{ineq:bh boolean} for $\Omega_2^n$ follows the similar scheme of the proof for $\T^n$ case in \cite{BPS}, with certain technical adjustments subject to accommodate the special structure of $\Omega_2^n$.
+Although most parts of this scheme carry over for general cyclic groups $\Omega_K^n$, one crucial polarization step does not apply to $2<K<\infty$ (it works for both $\Omega_2^n$ and $\Omega_\infty^n:=\T^n$), whence it does not directly yield the Bohnenblust--Hille inequalities \eqref{ineq:bh cyclic}.
+As we explain, a certain ``BH-like'' inequality can still be obtained for $2<K<\infty$ following this scheme by altering the domain of $f$, but this seems to erase the discrete lattice structure of $\Om_K^n$ and for example renders it unusable for applications (such as deriving the results in the quantum counterpart).
+In Section \ref{sect:obstacle} we give a brief explanation and in Appendix \ref{sect:appendix} we detail this difference between the previous work (on $\T^n$ and $\Omega_2^n$) and the case of $\Omega_K^n,2<K<\infty$.